alphagov/seal/README.md

 If you don't want to post github pull requests but a random quote from your team's quotes config, run `./bin/seal_runner.rb your_team_name quotes`

 ### Slack configuration

+The morning_seal.sh and dependapanda.sh scripts run every weekday morning, while the afternoon_seal.sh script runs every weekday afternoon.
+The scheduler is at https://scheduler.heroku.com/dashboard, and the command to run is bin/seal_runner.rb your_team_name bot_animal.

 You should also set up the following custom emojis in Slack: